Financial markets – A wind of panic blew on Wall Street

 But the question is how much of a correction can turn into a “bear market” or “bear market”, i.e. an extended decline, as opposed to a “bull market” or “ bull market”, on the contrary optimistic.
 “It is true that the market acts without rhyme or reason, except for the Nasdaq”, recognized Peter Cardillo, analyst for Spartan Capital, evoking the wind of panic.
 But he thinks the season of mostly positive corporate results will change the dynamic.

-For Gregori Volokhine, portfolio manager at Meeschaert Financial Services, “we are still far from the + bear market + but if we start to anticipate a slowdown in the economy with the rise in rates, then we will continue to sell what could make us go from a simple correction to a + bear market +”.
+For Gregori Volokhine, portfolio manager at Meeschaert Financial Services, “we are still far from the + bear market + but if we start to anticipate a slowdown in the economy with the rise in rates, then we will continue to sell what might make us go from a simple correction to a + bear market +”.
 The US economy is still expected to grow vigorously in 2022 recovering from the impact of the pandemic, but forecasters have already trimmed their projections.

 Could a stalling stock market still affect growth?
-“It could slow the recovery but not throw us into recession,” assures AFP Sam Stovall of CFRA.
+“It might slow the recovery but not throw us into recession,” assures AFP Sam Stovall of CFRA.
 “We have just cut our GDP growth forecast from 4.6% in 2022 to 4.2% but that has more to do with the duration of inflation and with expectations that the Fed will raise rates every quarter. this year,” adds the expert.
 For others, the correction, if not too prolonged, is a healthy step in a sometimes overvalued market.

 “Wall Street is an opportunist”